 The specific sections of the CWA that apply to the proposed project are Section 404, addressing discharges to waters of the United States, and Section 401, which requires certification that the permitted project complies with the State Water Quality Standards for actions within State waters.
-The enforcement agency for Section 404 is the U.S. Army Corps of Engineers; the Corps does not issue permits to itself, but will prepare an evaluation of the effects of its proposed discharge under Section 404(b)(1), available in Appendix 1.
-The Corps will comply with Section 401 by applying for water quality certification from the State of Alaska Department of Environmental Conservation.
+The enforcement agency for Section 404 is the U.S. Army Corps of Engineers.
+The Corps does not issue permits to itself but has prepared an evaluation of the effects of its proposed discharge under Section 404(b)(1), which is in Appendix 1.
+The Corps received a Section 401 water quality certification under the Clean Water Act from the State of Alaska Department of Environmental Conservation on March 18, 2014.
+This certification is in Appendix 3, Correspondence.
 Because of the small size of proposed discharge, and the similarity of the discharged material (i.e., large rock placed for the construction of the breakwaters) to the existing sediments, the Corps determines that compensatory mitigation under Section 404 is not warranted.